-- In order to create a disk image containing certain files in your Library folder, you need to give DropDMG Full Disk Access. - In order to use the dropdmg command-line tool from Terminal, Terminal needs access to control DropDMG.
+- In order to create a disk image containing certain files in your Library folder, you need to give DropDMG Full Disk Access. - In order to create a disk image containing files certain folders (like Desktop, Documents, and Downloads you'll need to grant DropDMG Full Disk Access or Files and Folders access to those folders. - In order to use the dropdmg command-line tool from Terminal, Terminal needs access to control DropDMG.